cysouw/diathesis/text/c01_introduction.md

 ### Combining diatheses

 Different diatheses can be applied one after the other, forming ~~stacks~~ of diatheses.
 The term 'stacking' is introduced here explicitly in opposition to 'subordinating'.
-Subordination (see [@sec:subordination]) leads to non-coherent multi-clause constructions, while stacks always remain coherent and thus monoclausal.
+Subordination (see Chapter [-@sec:subordination]) leads to non-coherent multi-clause constructions, while stacks always remain coherent and thus monoclausal.

 Stacked diatheses can lead to convoluted role-remappings.
 A beautiful example of such stacking of diatheses is given by Dixon [-@dixon2014: 252] for the Amazonian language Paumarí.
-Here, the root *noki-* 'to see' is transparently related to the meaning 'to show' through a series of derivational diatheses, viz. *noki-a-* 'to be visible', *na-noki-a-* 'to become visible', and finally *na-noki-a-hi-* 'to make become visible' i.e. 'to show'.
+Here, the root *noki-* 'to see' is transparently related to the meaning 'to show' through a series of derivational diatheses, viz. *noki-* 'to see', *noki-a-* 'to be visible', *na-noki-a-* 'to become visible', and finally *na-noki-a-hi-* 'to make become visible' i.e. 'to show'.

 German does not have that many morphologically bound mechanisms for diathesis, though there are incidental examples that come close.
 For example, the verb *liegen* 'to lie' changes with ablaut to *legen* 'to lay' (see [@sec:case-umlaut-causative]), which in turn can take a preverb to form *be-legen* 'to cover' (see [@sec:preverb-applicative-antipassive]).
 However, when the perspective is broadened beyond bound morphology and all different kinds of German diatheses are considered, then it turns out that stacking of diatheses is extremely widespread.